loomio/loomio_help/content/user_manual/groups/integrations/_index.md

     parent: groups
 ---

-Loomio integrates with a large number of online tools, so you can get key updates, at the right time, on the discussions and decisions that move your efforts forward.
+Loomio integrates with a large number of online tools, so you can get key updates on important discussions and decisions when you need them.
 If you need support connecting your group's tools with Loomio, please get in [Contact](https://www.loomio.org/contact).

 These webhook integrations are currently in public beta testing, we would like to hear your feedback about how it works for your group.